Phaeng Waterfall Hike Koh Phangan – My 2025 Trail Guide

 Parking Fee: Currently free, though it was previously 20 THB per scooter (approx. 0.60 USD) before COVID

-Every visitor needs to sign in at the ticket office, adding their name, phone number, gender, nationality, and entry time in a small book.
+Every visitor needs to sign in at the ticket office.
 This is for safety in case someone gets lost in the national park—and trust me, it happens more often than you’d think!

 Best Time to Visit Phaeng Waterfall